rails-girls-summer-of-code/summer-of-code-2014/source/blog/teamblog.md

 - Be patient and it's ok to slow down.
 Sometimes you may get stuck on one feature for three days or more.
 Don't be panic that you aren't making progress.
 Making the code work is the result, but the process of reading documents, Googling and asking for help to solve the problem is also valuable.
 You obtain accumulated knowledge while searching for a solution.
 - Good to explain questions clearly when asking questions.
 Aside from asking for help from our coaches, we also ask for help from the campfire desk and emberjs channel.
 It's good to express your problem in clear way, so helpers could give related suggestions and solutions.
 Sometimes we use gist to post our specific problem.

+### What will we do next for the project?
+**Front-end**
+- Voting
+- Delegation of votes to other users
+- Login

+**Back-end**
+- Login
+- Vote weight processing

+And we are always looking for new contributors, so please, join us!

+Follow us on [twitter](https://twitter.com/RGParticipate) or read our [blog](http://rghelsinki2014.tumblr.com/) for the daily details :)